 Get Free Help Preparing for Your Disability Evaluation

 Have questions about your medical records or not sure whether your doctor’s an acceptable medical source for your disability evaluation?
 Schedule your free legal consultation now with a local resource in our network of Social Security lawyers and disability advocates.
-You can get help filing your claim, get personalized advice in private or secure representation for your appeal, if needed.
-Our disability advocates work on contingency, which means you’ll pay nothing for professional help unless we help you win benefits.
+You can get help filing your claim or handling your appeal, if needed.
+Our disability advocates work on contingency, which means you’ll pay nothing for help unless they help you win benefits.

 The best way to get the most benefits you’re rightfully owed faster is to ask a lawyer to help you.
 Less than 1 in 4 applicants get their claims approved on the first try, and another 11% win benefits during the appeals process.
 In fact, nearly 6 in 10 eligible applicants have their claims rejected for basic errors they made completing their forms.
 If that happens, it could delay your claim’s disability evaluation another 12-18 months — or longer before you hear a decision.

 To see if you may qualify for legal assistance, click the button below to start your free benefits evaluation now:

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.